shinyakawano/NeoTrainingAssistant/README.md

 		% cd static/Jcrop
 		% git checkout master

-3. Install python modules
+3. Install python modules via pip3

-		% pip install -r freezed.txt
+		% sudo pip3 install -r freezed.txt

+## How to use

-4. Add images into `static/img`
+1. Add images to `static/img`

-## Run server
+2. Run server

-		% python views.py
+		% python3 views.py

-This command starts the Flask server on port 5000, and please visit `http://localhost:5000`.
+This command starts the Flask server on port 5000, and please access `http://localhost:5000` with browser.

 ![リス可愛い](http://farm9.staticflickr.com/8334/8131692997_6cd40c380a_z.jpg)

+3. Get data
-After all images will be processed, you will get `positive.txt` and `negative.txt`;
+After all images will be processed, you will get `positive.txt`, `negative.txt` and crop images in `static/img_dst/[%DATETIME%]`;
-Respectively the list of `positive` samples and the list of `negative` samples.